-Strong, United and Independent': Great Britain, the Communist Challenge and the Internationalisation of Iranian Politics, 1945-46', Second Biennial Symposia Iranica (Cambridge, April 2015)
+"Strong, United and Independent': Great Britain, the Communist Challenge and the Internationalisation of Iranian Politics, 1945-46', Second Biennial Symposia Iranica (Cambridge, April 2015)

-I have previously taught on the undergraduate module HIST 1819 International History 1919-89: Conflict, Cooperation and Change.
+I have previously taught at Leeds on the undergraduate module HIST 1819 International History 1919-89: Conflict, Cooperation and Change.

 Prizes and Awards